wendyverdonk93/docs/content/api/tools/manual_capture_full.md

 ----------------
 __new_order_id__ | integer / string

-The unique identifier from your system for the order (max.
-50 chars).
+Your unique identifier for the order.
+Format: Maximum 50 characters.

 ----------------
 __new_order_status__ | string

-The current status of the order.
+The updated status of the order.

 ----------------
 __invoice_id__ | integer / string